-- a summary of Year 12 outcomes - the number of Year 12 students awarded a VET qualification.
+- a summary of Grade 12 outcomes - the number of Grade 12 students awarded a VET qualification.

-Details about the types of outcomes for students who finish Year 12 are available in the annual Year 12 outcomes report.
+Details about the types of outcomes for students who finish Grade 12 are available in the annual Year 12 outcomes report.
+It is important to note that because our classes are multi-age, there are younger students graduating Grade 12.

-Additional information about the AQF and the IBD program are available at www.aqf.edu.au and www.ibo.org.
+Additional information about the AQF are available at www.aqf.edu.au.